Colossal Roman Marble Head of Tyche (Fortuna)

-This impressive, larger than life size female head with a crown represents the goddess Tyche, or Fortuna, the Graeco-Roman personification of luck and chance.
+This impressive, larger than lifesize female head with a crown represents the goddess Tyche, or Fortuna, the Graeco-Roman personification of luck and chance.
 Her regular and well-delineated features, noble proportions, and a perfect oval of the face reflect the Classical ideal of female beauty.
 Cut from a single block of marble, this goddess is portrayed with a gentle gaze.
-The shape of the fuller lips and the chiaroscuro effect of the hair locks divided by deep carved grooves demonstrate the modeling characteristic for the Hellenistic period.
-The hair, styled in undulating curls on the forehead and temples, is gathered under a large crown with the bricks of the city decorating the sides.
+The shape of the fuller lips and the chiaroscuro effect of the hair locks divided by deeply carved grooves demonstrate the modeling characteristic for the Hellenistic period.
+The hair, styled in undulating curls on the forehead and temples, is gathered under a large crown with the city’s bricks decorating the sides.

-Unmentioned in the Homeric poems, Tyche became popular over the centuries and turned out to be an omnipotent deity in the Hellenistic and Roman periods.
-She does not appear as a protagonist in any myth, her role being limited to that of an abstract concept embodied with many local meanings, since every city possessed its Tyche.
-As a protective goddess of a city, she appeared wearing a crenellated crown.
+Unmentioned in the Homeric poems, Tyche became popular over the centuries and became an omnipotent deity in the Hellenistic and Roman periods.
+She does not appear as a protagonist in any myth.
+Her role is limited to an abstract concept embodied with many local meanings since every city possessed its Tyche.
+As a protective goddess of a city, she appeared wearing a crenelated crown.

-Good condition; abrasion to the tip of the nose, hair and eyes; superficial wear throughout the surface; nose, chin/bottom lip, and left lock of hair: original and reattached; top lip, bottom of eyes, and small area of crown restored, back of the head and parts of the crown now lost.
+Good condition; abrasion to the tip of the nose, hair, and eyes; superficial wear throughout the surface; nose, chin/bottom lip, and left lock of hair: original and reattached; top lip, the bottom of eyes, and a small area of crown restored, back of the head and parts of the crown now lost.

 COMSTOCK M.B., VERMEULE C.C., Sculpture in Stone, The Greek, Roman and Etruscan Collections of the Museum of Fine Arts, Boston, Boston, 1976, no. 190.

 DOHRN T., Die Tyche von Antiochia, Berlin, 1960.